[The World Below] Umbral Wisdom

 The most captivating idea posted will make it into the book, along with the name with which you sign off the comment!
 We’ll see which one wins next week, where an expanded fate of Glowstream blog will be posted, incorporating your idea!

-13 responses to “[The World Below] Umbral Wisdom”
+13 thoughts on “[The World Below] Umbral Wisdom”

 The Battle signs are signs that more than one person found that put, they fought a bloody battle for the right to Apotheosis